top1944/duckuments/docs/atoms_80_fall2017_info/19_student_guide.md

 Please add a picture (relatively professional, so that we can use it for rosters when the time comes.)

-Modify your settings to prevent email notifications, they are annoying and defeat the purpose of the communications forum.
-The point of Slack is that we don't have our email full of Duckietown emails.
+Modify your settings to prevent email notifications, they are annoying and defeat the purpose of the communication forum.
+The point of Slack is that we don't have inboxes full of Duckietown emails.

 ### Github